ethyca/fides/docs/fidesops/docs/use_cases.md

 * Request to Know
 * Request to Opt-In or Opt-Out

 It's possible you may not know what these are until you're expected to fulfill a request like this.
-However, your customer support team and your legal and privacy team are probably very familiar with these requests because they generally come in through support channels via email.
+However, your customer support team and your legal and privacy team are probably very familiar with these requests because they typically come in through support channels via email.
 Generally, the team responsible for fulfilling these requests is a combination of product engineering, marketing, legal, and sales because your organization has customer data stored in so many locations.

-Fidesops helps to automate the execution of these privacy requests by 1) accepting and responding to privacy requests from an application of your choosing, 2) connecting directly to your datasets and 3) retrieving and/or updating data in those datasets.
+Fidesops helps to automate the execution of these privacy requests by 1) accepting and responding to privacy requests from an application of your choosing or fidesops' provided [Privacy Center](ui/privacy_center.md), 2) connecting directly to your datasets, and 3) retrieving, updating, and/or deleting data in those datasets.

 ## Data Inventory
-Because Fidesops connects directly to your datasets, it is easy to maintain a record of where you're storing personally identifiable data and other potentially sensitive data types.
+Because fidesops connects directly to your datasets, it is easy to maintain a record of where you're storing personally identifiable data and other potentially sensitive data types.
 Keeping this updated data inventory helps reduce risk for your organization by making it simple to provide a full auditable report of your data ecosystem.

 ## Targeted or Bulk Data Anonymization